cATaLogUE Des PucEs

 The group consists of a ram, a ewe and two sheep.

-The style of Jules Moigniez is particularly recognizable in the precision he brings to the details of his animal subjects.
+Jules Moigniez's style is particularly recognizable in the precision he brings to the details of his animal subjects.

-Early bronze, second half of the XIXth century, circa 1880.
+Old edition sculpture, second part of the period XIXth century, circa 1880.

 Dimensions: 29.5 cm x 42 cm x 20 cm

-Important bronze group, with brown patina representing a family of merinos, by the sculptor Jules Moigniez (1835 – 1894).
+Important bronze group with a brown patina, representing a family of Merino sheep, by the sculptor Jules Moigniez (1835–1894).

-The style of Jules Moigniez is particularly recognizable, in the precision he brings to the details of his animal subjects.
+Jules Moigniez's style is particularly recognizable in the precision he brings to the details of his animal subjects.

-Old bronze, period second part of the 19th century, circa 1880.
+An early edition sculpture, dating from the second half of the 19th century, circa 1880.

 Dimensions: 29.5 cm x 42 cm x 20 cm